ShulV/Xmap/README.md

 If the size of a method or class exceeds these values, then new business logic can only be added in the form of calling methods of other functions.

 But it is better to carefully refactor it!

+### Package structure:
+When more than one controller, service, repository, model, dto and etc. appears, we put them together in a package.